ficolas2/jgrep/README.md

 #### Context
 Like for grep, ``--context`` (``-C``) displays information around the match.
 In jrep, each context prints one previous level of the JSON object.
+The path to the current match will be displayed in a different color, if the terminal supports it.
 ```bash
 jrep 'Jane' filename -C 1
 #> .items[1].meta.author: {